-Human Capital Resources
+Human Capital

-As of February 2023, we had five full-time employees.
-We also utilize the services of twelve consultants.
-We also contract with additional consultants and third parties for the conduct of certain clinical development, accounting and administrative activities.
-We are in the process of hiring additional employees as we advance in our clinical trial program.
+As of February 29, 2024, we had six full-time employees.
+We also utilize the services of ten part-time employees or consultants.
+We contract with consultants and third parties for the conduct of certain clinical development, accounting and administrative activities.
+We anticipate hiring of additional employees as we continue to advance our clinical trial programs.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
-We consider our relationship with our employees to be good.

-Our human capital resources objectives include, as applicable, identifying, recruiting, retaining, training, incentivizing, and integrating our existing and new employees, advisors and consultants.
-We offer competitive compensation packages.
-We incentivize high performers through an annual bonus program based on our performance for which all employees are eligible.
-We also offer equity incentive plans, the purpose of which are to attract, retain and reward personnel through the granting of stock-based compensation awards in order to increase stockholder value and the success of our company by motivating team members to perform to the best of their abilities and achieve our objectives.
+Our human capital resource objectives include, as applicable, identifying, recruiting, retaining, training, incentivizing, and integrating our existing and new employees, advisors and consultants.
+We offer competitive compensation packages that are competitive within our industry.
+We incentivize high performance through an annual bonus program based on organizational performance, for which all employees are eligible.
+We also offer equity incentive plans, the purpose of which are to attract, retain and reward personnel through the granting of stock-based compensation awards.
+These awards are granted in order to align employee and consultant performance incentives with objectives that will increase stockholder value.